ucsc-ospo/ucsc-ospo.github.io/content/osre/formentors.md

 **For University of California (UC) projects:** Any UC-affiliated faculty, researchers or graduate students working on projects that are or will ultimately be part of an open source community/ecosystem.

-**For Summer of Reproducibility (SOR):** Researchers and faculty from any US-based organization looking to support the production or use of reproducibility artifacts.
+**For Summer of Reproducibility (SoR) projects:** Researchers and faculty from any US-based organization looking to support the open source production or use of reproducibility artifacts.

 {{% callout note %}}
 All software created as part of an OSRE project must be released as free and open source under a license that is both approved by the Open Source Initiative (OSI) and recognized as free by the Free Software Foundation (FSF).
 {{% /callout %}}

-For more details, please see the [Questions Frequently Asked by Mentors](/osredocs/mentorfaq) and [the instructions](/osredocs/formentors) for posting projects.
+For more details, please see the [FAQ for Mentors](/osredocs/mentorfaq) and [the instructions](/osredocs/formentors) for posting projects.